warbe-maker/VBA-Component-Management/README.md

-# Excel Common Components Management
+# Management of Excel VB-Project Components
-Services for the management of
-- individual Common Raw VBA Components hosted in one and used in many other Workbooks/VB-Projects
-- VB-Raw-Projects and their corresponding VB-Clone-Project, i.e. synchronizing the code of the clone project with the code in its corresponding raw project
+Installation, export, update, and synchronization services dealing with Excel-VBComponents.
+See also [Programatically updating Excel VBA code][2]

-Whereby the services are available via an Addin-Workbook which is setup/established/renewed by means of a _Development-Instance_ (this repo!) which provides the _Renew_ service.<br>
+The services are available when the [CompMan.xlsb][1] Workbook is downloaded and opened and this Workbook also offers to establish (or renew when modified) an Addin-Workbook by a _Renew_ service.<br>
 See also [Programmatically updating Excel VBA code][2]

 ## Disambiguation